alandaux/alandaux.github.io/RP-Malcomb/docs/report/RP-Malcomb-Report.md

 As no code was published in Malcomb et al., the entire workflow is uncertain as there is no clarification in how data was scaled, weighted and at what level any kind of aggregation or calculations occurred.
 Making the code available for their statistical analysis would go a long way in clarifying decisions that did not seem important to include in a methods section, but become incredibly relevant when trying to produce a successful reproduction.

 Our reproduction also sheds light on larger debates in the field of geography on issues of error and uncertainty.
 Longley (2008) introduces a model for thinking about error and uncertainty in spatial research where error and uncertainty is introduced at each step of spatial analysis.
 This process is represented in a timeline where error and uncertainty is introduced at every step: real world --> conception --> measurement & representation --> analysis --> interpretation and validation.
 Every step takes us further and further away from an accurate representation of the real world.
 The problem with Malcomb et al. is that we do not even know the details of how they went from their data sources to their meta-themes of measuring vulnerability, to how they analyzed data to fit their categories of resilience.
 We know there is uncertainty inherent in this process, but the lack of detail on their process of spatial analysis means we cannot estimate or discuss what kind of uncertainty was introduced, or how it was introduced.
 Tate (2013) also provides a helpful framework in thinking about vulnerability model and uncertainty.
 Tate (2013) outlines decisions in each phase of modeling that could introduce uncertainty in models.
 However, there are several points in decision making for a model that are completely ignored by Malcomb et al. There is no decision made on how to measure error, and there is also no phase of the model where Malcomb et al. conduct an uncertainty or sensitivity analysis, or validate their findings in any way.
 There is thus no way for us to estimate how much uncertainty was introduced by Malcomb et al. in their decision.
 We have no idea how much their choices mattered for the final result.
+However, now that we have created a complete R script for their analysis, we now have the capacity to test sensitivity in their model in the future.

 ## Conclusion